janv93/large-trading-api/README.md

 ## Questions:

-- feel free to open an issue if you have a question about how it works, if something is unclear, if you have ideas for improvements, really anything
+- feel free to open an issue or start a discussion if you have a question about how it works, if something is unclear, if you have ideas for improvements, really anything

 ## Notes/Learnings: